Tjosh007/alx-low_level_programming/README.md

-This project is based on performing various tasks on  Pointers, arrays and strings in C-programming
+This is a README.md file to describe the Repository alx-low_level_programming, a project that introduces me to low level programming using the C-programming language